Semilinear clannish algebras: Proof of the main theorem

 For the proof of Lemma \ref{lemma:splitting-symmetric-bands} we apply Lemma \ref{symmetric-band-splitting-lifting-morphisms}(ii) directly.
 We then apply Lemma \ref{symmetric-band-splitting-lifting-morphisms}(i) indirectly, exchanging $\rho$, $r(x)$ and $\Phi=(\varphi_{ij})$ with $\tau$, $p(y)$ and $\Lambda=(\lambda_{ij})$ respectively.

 \begin{lemma} Let $w$ a symmetric band.
 If $M$ is finite-dimensional over $K$ then $B_C(M)$ has a complement in $T_C(M)$ as an $R_{w}$-module. \end{lemma}

 \begin{proof}

-The notation above Lemma \ref{lemma:a-pair-of-matrices-gives-a-P-submodule} recalls: the form of the canonically associated walk $C$ in terms of special loops $s,t\in \Sp$ and walks $D,E$ of length $p,r\geq 0$; and the free product $R_{w}$ over $K$ in terms of automorphisms $\tau,\rho$ of $K$ and monic, normal and non-singular quadratics $p(y)\in K[y;\tau]$ and $r(x)\in K[x;\rho]$.
+The notation above Lemma \ref{lemma:a-pair-of-matrices-gives-a-P-submodule} recalls: the form of the canonically associated walk $C$ in terms of $s,t\in \Sp$ and walks $D,E$ of length $p,r\geq 0$; and the free product $R_{w}$ over $K$ in terms of automorphisms $\rho, \tau$ of $K$ and monic, normal and non-singular quadratics